yeribhead/PhreeBooksERP/extensions/Modules/doc_ctl/readme.txt

 3. Don't forget to set permissions for access.

-NOTE: This module will be automatically installed if loaded when Phreedom is installed.
+NOTE: This module will be automatically installed if loaded when Phreebooks is installed.
 If the module is added later, install the module, the installer will not overwrite the database tables if they are already there (from a prior release).